Efficient Quantum Optimization via Dynamical Simulation: Quantum Algorithm for Coherent Global Optimization

 As we approach the continuum, the size of this band can be allowed to shrink and microcanonical equilibrium can be thought of as occurring in this limit when the probability of any microstate of position and momentum that is supported in the span of these vectors is equal to all others in the support.

 In order to analyze the time needed to equilibrate, we need in effect to argue about the form of the eigenvectors of the Liouvillian, $L$, and the value of $t$ needed to ensure that transient coherences in the Koopman-von Neumann wave function are small.
 The question remaining involves how to select $t$ in this evolution.
 This generically depends on the structure of the eigenvalues and eigenvectors of the Nosé Hamiltonian $H_N$, which are difficult to analytically compute.
 However, we can provide analytic estimates of the time under the assumptions that the eigenvectors of the Hamiltonian are typical of Haar random vectors.
 Specifically though, the assumption of Haar randomness is actually too strong and all that we require is that the eigenvectors are typical of those drawn from a unitary $2$ design as such sets of matrices capture the mean and variance of expectation values over the random matrices without requiring exponential computational overhead to implement.
-These assumptions lead to the following estimate of the equilibration time needed.
+These assumptions are strong, but are needed to make concrete predictions about the equilibration time without invoking assumptions about the observables considered or the structure of the eigenstates; however, despite this we include the following argument to qualitatively provide insight about how the equilibrium time scales in the discrete approximation to the continuous Nos\`e Hamiltonian.